ArchiveBox/ArchiveBox/README.md

 #### Saving Multiple Snapshots of a Single URL

 Support for saving multiple snapshots of each site over time will be [added eventually](https://github.com/ArchiveBox/ArchiveBox/issues/179) (along with the ability to view diffs of the changes between runs).
-For now ArchiveBox is designed to only archive each URL with each extractor type once.
+For now **ArchiveBox is designed to only archive each URL with each extractor type once**.
 A workaround to take multiple snapshots of the same URL is to make them slightly different by adding a hash:

 ```bash
 archivebox add 'https://example.com#2020-10-24'